FrauThes/DigitalTwin-SIEM-integration/README.md

 ## Installation

-To run the digital twin simulation of the filling plant alone follow the instructions given in the [readme of the src folder](src/README.md) or the **Installation of the DigitalTwin** section below.
+To run the digital twin simulation of the filling plant alone follow the instructions given in the **Installation of the DigitalTwin** section below.
 The complete integration of the SIEM and digital twin simulation can be deployed by following the description of the **Docker** section.